DanielTakeshi/softagent_tfn/README.md

 <hr>

+:warning: **This is the branch for training ToolFlowNet on the real world robot data** :warning:

 This has the **ToolFlowNet** code for
 <a href="https://arxiv.org/abs/2211.09006"><b>our CoRL 2022 paper</b></a>.
 See <a href="https://github.com/DanielTakeshi/softgym_tfn">our other repository</a>
 for the SoftGym environment code.
 Note that you should install that code *first*, and then this ToolFlowNet code *second*.
+Furthermore, this branch specifically is for training and evaluating ToolFlowNet on the real world data.

 The code in this repository has a bunch of SoftGym-specific components.
 We are working on a separate, simplified version of ToolFlowNet which is more agnostic